A hearing loop is a sound system for hearing aids. Another name of the hearing loop is an audio induction loop.

 The magnetic environment is picked up by the “T” switch of the hearing aid, amplified and converted back into the sound.
 Hearing Aid Loop is also known as the Audio Frequency Induction Loop System (AFILS).

-Telecoil or T loop is a specialized circuit which is to be kept within hearing aids having small coiling wire.
+Telecoil or T loop is a specialized circuit which is to be kept within hearing aids having a small coiling wire.

 It is designed in such a manner that it can pick up magnetic signals versus acoustic signals picked up by the hearing aid microphone.